JRoediger/StimFit/README.md

 https://movementdisorders.onlinelibrary.wiley.com/doi/full/10.1002/mds.28878
 https://www.medrxiv.org/content/10.1101/2022.04.08.22272471v1

 The software currently requires DBS electrodes reconstructed with Lead-DBS (https://github.com/netstim/leaddbs) as well as a trained model.
-Importantly, the software is not approved for clinical use!
+This software is not a licensed medical product.
 For more information feel free to contact me (jan.roediger@charite.de).